 Some people think of Dietitians as the healthcare professional that is going to take all the fun out of life.
 We’re going to advise you to eat carrots, when everyone else is eating cheesecake.
 That is not how I practice.
 Even when I taught a higher carb style of eating, I always believed there were “everyday foods” and “sometimes foods” and never believed in forbidding any food (unless serious food allergies were involved).
 For me it’s always been about how much and how often we eat something.

 If you’ve been following my blogs for a while, you know that I don’t believe in eating unlimited amounts of any type of foods or restricting any food groups.
-Yes, I recommend people eat carbs in vegetables, nuts and seeds, certain dairy and some fruit.
-Protein is adequate, but not in excess because excess protein will go to the liver and synthesize glucose which would otherwise been made from our fat stores.
+Yes, I recommend people eat carbs in vegetables, nuts and seeds, certain dairy and some fruit and legumes, if tolerated.
+Protein is adequate, but not in excess.
 I encourage eating a wide range of healthy fat, including that found in the protein sources, as well as monounsaturated fats such as olive oil and avocado oil, as well as using coconut oil to raise the smoke point of those, when heating them to higher temperatures.

 But what about sweets?
 Where do they fit in?